 Furman Advantage Internship Fellowships, Summer 2015: due March 2, 2015

-soon as SCICU issues its formal call for proposals, usually in late November).
+soon as SCICU issues its formal call for proposals, usually late in the Fall semester).

 Baruch Research Guidelines/Application

-The deadline for submission of SCICU proposals to Furman's URI office is February 2015.
+The deadline for submission of SCICU proposals to Furman's URI office is mid-February 2015.
 The guidelines

 contain additional information not previously included.
 Faculty members and